alannabouloy/unionize-server/README.md

 And an expected response would look thus:

 `{
-    "unions": [ { "name": "union1", "desc": "a description", "industry": 1, "webURL": "http://someurl.com"}],
+    "unions": [ { "name": "union1", "desc": "a description", "industry": 1, "id": 1, "webURL": "http://someurl.com"}],
     "count": 1,
     "pageCount": 1
 }`

-3. `/api/unions/industry` expects an industry to be specified in the query and gives you the option of submitting search parameters as well.
+4. `/api/unions/industry` expects an industry to be specified in the query and gives you the option of submitting search parameters as well.
 The structure of the response is the same as those given with the previous endpoint.

 Like the above endpoint, requests should always include a page number in request, but should also include an industry which must match with one listed in the 'industry' table of the database.